IN

 Key Changes in 2025-2026

-• Law became effective January 1, 2026 — businesses must be in full compliance
+• Law became effective January 1, 2026 — all businesses meeting thresholds must be in full compliance

-• Permanent 30-day cure period (does not sunset) — one of the most business-friendly enforcement provisions among state privacy laws
+• Permanent 30-day cure period (does not sunset) — one of the most business-friendly enforcement provisions among all 21 state privacy laws

 Enforcement Details